-At its October 15, 2002, meeting, the RAC recommended modifications to the RDP that were intended to significantly reduce the industry's oversupply and improve producer returns.
+At its October 15, 2002, meeting, the RAC recommended modifications to the RDP that are intended to significantly reduce the industry's oversupply and improve producer returns.
 Some revisions were proposed by the RAC's Executive Committee at follow-up meetings on October 24 and November 4, 2002.
-The RAC hoped to have its recommended changes in effect for the 2003 diversion program, if recommended by the RAC and approved by USDA.
-Thus, temporarily suspending the November 30 deadline in the order for the RAC to announce a 2003 RDP, and extending other deadlines in the regulations were needed to provide flexibility in implementing the existing as well as any new provisions of a 2003 RDP.
-This action also allowed for necessary review and evaluation of provisions for such a program.
+The RAC would like its recommended changes in effect for the 2003 diversion program.
+Given the November 30 deadline in the order for the RAC to announce a 2003 RDP and other deadlines in the regulations, this action is needed to provide flexibility in implementing the existing as well as any new provisions of a 2003 RDP.
+This action will also allow necessary review and evaluation of provisions for such a program.

-Specifically, the words “On or before November 30 of ” in § 989.56(a) were suspended until July 31, 2003, which is the end of the 2002-03 crop year.
-The November 30 date was also specified in § 989.156(a) of the order's regulations.
-The interim final rule added a proviso to § 989.156(a) that allowed the RAC to extend this date for the 2003 diversion program to a later date during the 2002-03 crop year.
-Similar provisos were added that allowed the RAC to extend the following dates in § 989.156 for the 2003 diversion program: the December 20 date specified in paragraph (b) whereby producers must submit applications to the RAC to participate in a RDP; the January 12 date specified in paragraph (c) whereby producers must submit corrected applications to the RAC; and the January 15 date specified in paragraph (a) whereby the RAC can allocate additional tonnage to a RDP.
-Section 989.56(a) and § 989.156 were modified accordingly.
+Specifically, the words “On or before November 30 of” in § 989.56(a) must be suspended until July 31, 2003, which is the end of the 2002-03 crop year.
+The November 30 date also is specified in § 989.156(a) of the order's regulations.
+A proviso should be added to § 989.156(a) to allow the RAC to extend this date for the 2003 diversion program to a later date during the 2002-03 crop year.
+Similar provisos are added to allow the RAC to extend the following dates in § 989.156 for the 2003 diversion program: the December 20 date specified in paragraph (b) whereby producers must submit applications to the RAC to participate in a RDP; the January 12 date specified in paragraph (c) whereby producers must submit corrected applications to the RAC; and the January 15 date specified in paragraph (a) whereby the RAC can allocate additional tonnage to a RDP.
+Section 989.56(a) and § 989.156 are modified accordingly.

 Extension of Redemption Deadline for 2002 Diversion Program

-Prior to implementation of the interim final rule, § 989.156(k) of the order's regulations specified that handlers must redeem diversion certificates by December 15 of the crop year for which they were issued.
+Section 989.156(k) of the order's regulations specifies that handlers must redeem diversion certificates by December 15 of the crop year for which they were issued.
 The value of the free tonnage represented on NS raisin diversion certificates has historically been based on a free tonnage field price negotiated by the Raisin Bargaining Association (RBA) and industry handlers.
-As of December 15, 2002, a 2002 RBA field price had not yet been established, and most certificates had not been sold by producers.
-Therefore, § 989.156(k) was modified to specify that, for the 2002 NS RDP, the December 15 redemption deadline may be extended by the RAC to a later date within the 2002-03 crop year.
-As previously stated, at a meeting on November 26, 2002, the RAC extended that deadline until February 3, 2003.
+A RBA field price has not yet been established, and most certificates have not been sold by producers.
+Therefore, § 989.156(k) is modified to specify that, for the 2002 NS RDP, the December 15 redemption deadline may be extended by the RAC to a later date within the 2002-03 crop year.

 The purpose of the RFA is to fit regulatory actions to the scale of business subject to such actions in order that small businesses will not be unduly or disproportionately burdened.
 Marketing orders issued pursuant to the Act, and rules issued thereunder, are unique in that they are brought about through group action of essentially small entities acting on their own behalf.
 Thus, both statutes have small entity orientation and compatibility.

-This rule continues in effect an interim final rule that temporarily suspended a provision specified in § 989.56(a) of the order regarding the November 30 deadline by which the RAC must announce a 2003 RDP, and extended related deadlines in § 989.156 applicable to the 2003 diversion program.
-This rule also continues in effect the interim final rule's extension of the December 15 redemption deadline for 2002 RDP certificates.
-Under a RDP, producers receive certificates from the RAC for curtailing Start Printed Page 13617their production to reduce burdensome supplies.
+This rule temporarily suspends a provision specified in § 989.56(a) of the order regarding the November 30 deadline by which the RAC must announce a 2003 RDP, and extends related deadlines in § 989.156 applicable to the 2003 diversion program.
+This rule also extends the December 15 redemption deadline for 2002 RDP certificates.
+Under a RDP, producers receive certificates from the RAC for curtailing their production to reduce burdensome supplies.
 The certificates represent diverted tonnage.
 Producers sell the certificates to handlers who, in turn, redeem the certificates with the RAC for raisins from the prior year's reserve pool.
 Authority for these changes to the regulations is provided in § 989.56(e) of the order.

-Regarding the impact of this action on affected entities, the suspension of the November 30 meeting date and related extensions applicable to the 2003 diversion program were needed to provide flexibility in implementing the existing as well as any new provisions of a 2003 RDP.
-This action also allowed necessary review and evaluation of proposed provisions for such a program.
-Changes beginning with a 2003 RDP were recommended by the RAC.
-Ultimately, the RAC recommended a 2003 RDP on January 29, 2003, and USDA approved the program on February 7, 2003.
-Producer applications were due to the RAC office on March 3, 2003, and corrected applications were due March 17, 2003.
-Additional tonnage may be allotted to the RDP through May 1, 2003.
+Regarding the impact of this action on affected entities, the suspension of the November 30 meeting date and related extensions applicable to the 2003 diversion program are needed to provide flexibility in implementing the existing as well as any new provisions of a 2003 RDP.
+This action also will allow necessary review and evaluation of proposed provisions for such a program.
+Changes beginning with a possible 2003 RDP recently have been recommended by the RAC.

-Extending the December 15 deadline for the redemption of 2002 NS RDP certificates was necessary, given the lack of sales of such certificates.
-The deadline was extended until February 3, 2003.
-Producers had more time to sell their certificates to handlers, and handlers had more time to redeem the certificates with the RAC.
-Equity holders in the 2001 NS reserve pool benefited from the extension.
-A 2002 field price for NS raisins was established in early January 2003, and more transactions regarding the RDP certificates were completed.
-Producers earned income when they sold the certificates to handlers.
-Handlers redeemed the certificates for reserve raisins.
-Finally, equity holders in the 2002 NS reserve pool earned some return for the raisins allotted to the RDP.
+Extending the December 15 deadline for the redemption of 2002 NS RDP certificates is necessary, given the lack of sale of such certificates.
+Producers will have more time to sell their certificates to handlers, and for handlers to redeem the certificates with the RAC.
+Equity holders in the 2002 NS reserve pool would all benefit from the extension.
+Once a field price is established, more transactions regarding the RDP certificates can be completed.
+Producers can earn income when they Start Printed Page 71074sell the certificates to handlers.
+Handlers can redeem the certificates for reserve raisins.
+Finally, equity holders in the 2002 NS reserve pool would earn some return for the raisins allotted to the RDP.

 PART 989—RAISINS PRODUCED FROM GRAPES GROWN IN CALIFORNIAEnd Part Start Amendment Part